 Do I always need HMUA?
 Not always.
 If you work with beauty blogger or if you work with a model and the makeup will be really “regular” you can do without HMUA.
 But never work without one for a client — they will see it as a way to save some money and it will be 300% more retouch for you or really below average pictures for them.

 HMUA vs MUA+hair.
-Plus of one person doing both makeup and hair is more cohesive overall vision; minus is it will take twice more time because MUA and hair stylist can work in parallel.
+Plus of one person doing both makeup and hair is more cohesive overall vision; minus is it will take twice as much time because MUA and hair stylist can work in parallel.